 MRI (Magnetic Resonance Imaging) is a noninvasive and painless technique using radio waves and a powerful magnet to create images of internal organs and tissue.
 It provides valuable information about the brain, spinal cord, joints, soft tissue and bones.
-Our MRI services are offered on Tuesdays from 8:00 am to 11:30 am.
+Our MRI services are offered on Mondays from 8:00 am to 11:30 am.

 Ultrasound uses high frequency sound waves which penetrate the body and bounce off internal structures.
 It uses no radiation.
 Ultrasound is a safe, useful imaging tool to monitor pregnancies and study organs in the pelvis and abdomen such as the gallbladder, kidneys, spleen, liver, pancreas, ovaries and uterus.
 Ultrasound may also be used to detect blood clots in other parts of the body.
 Our ultrasound services are offered twice per month.

 CT scans (Computed Tomography) are similar to conventional x-rays, but provide better clarity of internal organs, bone, soft tissue and blood vessels.
 Numerous x-ray beams and a set of electronic x-ray detectors rotate around the patient, measuring the amount of radiation being absorbed throughout the body.
 Multi-slice CT scanners obtain multiple slices in a single rotation thus acquiring thinner slices in a shorter period of time, resulting in more detail and additional view capability.
 CT is excellent for trauma as it gives quick results for emergency medical situations.
 Our CT services are available 24 hours per day 7 days per week.